dz2701/Soundtrack_of_life/index.md

 <br/>

-<p>I studied in an international school in China until my fourth grade, and during the second semester of fifth grade I came back to Korea to resume my education.<br/>At first, I was super confused and unfamiliar with the new system I was in. <br/>Joining the school orchestra was one of the things to solve that; and this song was the song we practiced to join a competition, and one first place. <br/></p>
+<p>I studied in an international school in China until my fourth grade, and during the second semester of fifth grade I came back to Korea to resume my education.<br/>At first, I was super confused and unfamiliar with the new system I was in. <br/>Joining the school orchestra was one of the things to resolve that; and this song was the song we practiced to join a competition, and won first place. <br/></p>

 <br/>